Insurance FAQ: Farm

 Yes, comprehensive farm insurance typically covers damage to buildings from most extreme weather events, providing crucial protection against Saskatchewan’s sometimes harsh climate conditions.
 Standard farm property coverage generally includes protection against damage from windstorms, hail, and lightning.

-It’s important to note, however, that certain weather-related perils may be excluded, such as flood.
+However, it’s important to note that specific weather-related perils, such as floods, may be excluded.
 Coverage may be available to purchase as an addition to your policy.

 How can I reduce my farm insurance premiums while maintaining adequate coverage?